Manifestation Determination in Arizona: What Happens When Your Child Gets Suspended

 If the team finds the behavior was not a manifestation of the disability, the district may impose the same disciplinary procedures it would apply to non-disabled students — including long-term suspension or expulsion.
 However:

 "Continuing services" is a real obligation, not a formality.
-If a student is expelled for 45 days and receives no educational services during that period, the district is violating FAPE.
-This is a common IDEA violation in Arizona that ADE's Dispute Resolution unit sees regularly.
+If a student is placed in an interim or disciplinary setting and receives no educational services during that period, the district may be denying FAPE.
+Document the missed services and raise the issue with ADE's Dispute Resolution unit or through due process.

 Challenging a Manifestation Determination

 If you disagree with the MDR outcome, you have the right to request an expedited due process hearing.
 Expedited hearings are faster than standard due process — a hearing must be scheduled within 20 school days and a decision issued within 10 school days after the hearing.
-You also retain stay-put rights during the hearing, meaning the child returns to the prior placement while the dispute is pending.
+Do not assume ordinary stay-put will return the child to the prior placement during a disciplinary appeal; special interim-placement rules may apply while the expedited hearing is pending.

 Arizona's ADE Dispute Resolution unit also accepts state complaints about MDR procedures — including cases where the district failed to convene the review at all, counted days incorrectly, or held the MDR without proper team members present.